QR Fusion: Turning Functional QR Codes Into *Functional* Design

 }

-If your brand palette deserves better than monochrome squares, give it a try, and let me know what you create.
-Sometimes the smallest design detail turns a curious glance into a confident scan.
+If your brand palette deserves better than monochrome squares, give it a try and let me know what you make.
+The best feedback I get is a photo of a poster that scanned on the first try.